-Performance based incentive fee expense, net of waiver, increased by \$1.6 million, or 96.3%, to \$3.2 million for the year ended December 31, 2017.
-This increase was due to (i) an increase of \$3.1 million, or 22.6%, to \$17.1 million in Pre-Incentive Fee Net Investment Income for the year ended December 31, 2018 as compared to the year ended December 31, 2017 and (ii) an increase in the Incentive Fee Cap calculated based on the incentive fee cap and deferral mechanism in our Investment Management Agreement.
+Performance based incentive fee expense, net of the waiver above, increased by \$1.9 million, or 59.5%, to \$5.1 million for the year ended December 31, 2018 as compared to the year ended December 31, 2018.
+This increase was due to (i) an increase of \$8.5 million, or 49.9%, in Pre-Incentive Fee Net Investment Income for the year ended December 31, 2019 compared to the year ended December 31, 2018 and (ii) an increase in the Incentive Fee Cap calculated based on the incentive fee cap and deferral mechanism in our Investment Management Agreement for the year ended December 31, 2018.
 The incentive fee on pre-incentive fee net investment income was subject to the Incentive Fee Cap for the year ended December 31, 2018 due to the cumulative incentive fees paid exceeding 20% of cumulative pre-incentive fee net return during the applicable quarter and the 11 preceding full calendar quarters.
-Performance based incentive fee expense, net of waivers, decreased by \$0.5 million, or 23.1%, to \$1.6 million for the year ended December 31, 2017 as compared to the year ended December 31, 2016 due to a decrease of \$5.3 million, or 27.5%, to \$13.9 million in Pre-Incentive Fee Net Investment Income for the year ended December 31, 2017 as compared to the year ended December 31, 2016.
-The Incentive Fee Cap and Deferral Mechanism resulted in \$1.1 million of reduced incentive fee expense and thus increased net investment income for the year ended December 31, 2017.
-The incentive fee on Pre-Incentive Fee Net Investment Income was subject to the Incentive Fee Cap for the year ended December 31, 2017 due to the cumulative incentive fees paid exceeding 20% of cumulative pre-incentive fee net return during the applicable quarter and the 11 preceding full calendar quarters.
+Performance based incentive fee expense, net of waiver above, increased by \$1.6 million, or 96.3%, to \$3.2 million for the year ended December 31, 2018 as compared to the year ended December 31, 2017.
+This increase was due to (i) an increase of \$3.1 million, or 22.6%, to \$17.1 million in Pre-Incentive Fee Net Investment Income for the year ended December 31, 2018 as compared to the year ended December 31, 2017 and (ii) an increase in the Incentive Fee Cap calculated based on the incentive fee cap and deferral mechanism in our Investment Management Agreement for the year ended December 31, 2018 compared to the year ended December 31, 2017.
+The incentive fee on pre-incentive fee net investment income was subject to the Incentive Fee Cap for the year ended December 31, 2018 due to the cumulative incentive fees paid exceeding 20% of cumulative pre-incentive fee net return during the applicable quarter and the 11 preceding full calendar quarters.

-In 2018 and 2017, we elected to carry forward taxable income in excess of current year distributions into the next tax year and pay a 4% excise tax on such income.
-For the years ended December 31, 2018 and 2017, we elected to carry forward taxable income in excess of current year distributions of \$1.3 million and \$1.0 million, respectively.
-At December 31, 2018 and 2017, excise tax payable of \$0.03 million was recorded.
+In 2019 and 2018, we elected to carry forward taxable income in excess of current year distributions into the next tax year and pay a 4% excise tax on such income.
+For the years ended December 31, 2019 and 2018, we elected to carry forward taxable income in excess of current year distributions of \$6.5 million and \$1.3 million, respectively.
+At December 31, 2019 and 2018, excise tax payable of \$0.2 million and \$0.03 million, respectively, was recorded.

-Administrative fee expense, professional fees and general and administrative expenses were \$3.0 million, \$2.9 million and \$3.2 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Administrative fee expense, professional fees and general and administrative expenses were \$3.4 million, \$3.0 million and \$2.9 million for the years ended December 31, 2019, 2018 and 2017, respectively.